 - What brings you to us?
 We're interested in why you're reaching out.

-- In the experience interview, we're seeking to talk about four key elements: personal impact, adaptive drive, problem solving skills, and leadership & coaching experience.
+- In the multi-round experience interview, we're seeking to talk about four key elements: personal impact, adaptive drive, problem solving skills, and leadership & coaching experience.

-- In the case study interview, we'll be providing you with case studies relevant to the position you're applying for to assess your problem solving abilities and explore the way you formulate conclusions.
+- In the multi-round case study interview, we'll be providing you with case studies relevant to the position you're applying for to assess your problem solving abilities and explore the way you formulate conclusions.
 In some cases, we supply some of the basic logic for you to utilize as a foundation for your work.